Dragzon/SecurePass-/README.md

 # SecurePass-
-Securepass+ is a robust and user-friendly tool designed to enhance password security and streamline authentication.
-Built with privacy and performance in mind, it empowers users to securely manage credentials, protect sensitive data, and simplify access across platforms.
-Ideal for individuals and teams seeking a reliable solution for secure authentication.
+SecurePass+ is an all-in-one Chrome extension and web tool that helps users strengthen and protect their passwords.
+It analyzes password strength, checks for breaches, notifies users to update old passwords.
+Built to promote better cybersecurity habits with real-time protection and smart alerts.